Design

 Due to limitation of GO runtime, the memory will not return to OS automatically, which could lead to OOM killer.
 The background worker was introduced to checks heap usage and invokes GC when necessary.

-• -force-gc-interval default 5s, the interval to check memory usage
+-force-gc-targetdefault20m, the minimal size to trigger GC-force-gc-intervaldefault5s, the interval to check memory usage

 Benchmark